 Have current active programs in astronomical research, public engagement in astronomy, or serve the public, national or international interests through the application of astronomy

-For organizations: Meet several of the organizational criteria listed above, or
+Meet several of the institutional criteria listed above, or

-Be engaged either as an organization or an individual in activities that are closely aligned with AHO objectives such as:
+Be engaged in activities that are closely aligned with AHO objectives such as:

 The restoration, maintenance, curation. and/or stewardship of astronomy-related historical artifacts, practices, facilities, and/or data (e.g. photographic plates, observing logs)